xiaolai/claude-writers-aid-mcp/README.md

 - **Links to git commits** - Connect conversations to code changes
 - **Analyzes file history** - See the complete evolution of files with context
 - **Migrates conversation history** - Keep your history when renaming or moving projects
+- **Context transfer** - Recall past work and apply it to current tasks ("remember X, now do Y based on that")

 ## ⚠️ Important: Claude Code CLI Only